Delaware Labor Laws Guide

 Tipped minimum wage in Delaware

-The current tipped Delaware minimum wage can be no less than $2.23 per hour, for occupations where employees can regularly earn more than $30 a month on tips.
+The current tipped Delaware minimum wage amounts to no less than $2.23 per hour for occupations where employees can regularly earn more than $30 per month in tips.

-Additionally, any tips or gratuities the employee earns with proof via a receipt or another deposit cannot be taken by the employer, unless state or federal law requires it.
+Additionally, any tips or gratuities the employee earns, provided with proof via a receipt or other documentation, cannot be taken by the employer unless state or federal law requires it.

 Exceptions to the minimum wage in Delaware

-Employees in the following sectors are not required to be paid the minimum wage:
+Employees in the following sectors aren’t required to be paid the minimum wage:

-Additionally, in accordance with FLSA, employers in Delaware are not required to pay minimum wage to:
+Additionally, following FLSA, employers in Delaware aren’t required to pay minimum wage to:

 Delaware payment laws

-In accordance with the Delaware Office of Labor Law, employers are required to pay wages to their employees on set days, at least once per month.
+Under the Delaware Office of Labor Law, employers are required to pay their employees wages on a set schedule, at least once per month.

 Delaware overtime laws